PrinceJudah85/progress-tracker/README.md

 An app that allows you to create and store workout logs

 ### Preface
 So I'd describe my relationship with the gym to be fairly active.
-I go more times than I don't in a given week.
+I go more times than not in a given week.
 However I never have anyway of recording my workout routines and using them as reference points for setting goals on my next workout.
 This app solves that problem.

 ### Project Description